HasithaGallella/ViT-Playground-2.0/README.md

   - ✅ Inference and testing on CPU-only machines, including macOS (Tested on M4 MacBook)

 - 🚀 **Built with PyTorch**
-  Utilizes native from scratch PyTorch modules and CUDA acceleration when available.
-With many test implimentations like How Backpropagation works.
+  It utilizes native, from-scratch PyTorch modules and CUDA acceleration when available, with many test example implementations, such as How Backpropagation Works for transformer parameter updates at the low level.

 ---